ntoll/ntoll.github.io/posts/on_being_together.md

 relationships to selfish or unpleasant ends with no clear way to call them out).

-My focus on self-reflection and things within my own control explins why I've found myself writing a sort of poetic personal code I call "[on being together](https://github.com/ntoll/being_together)".
+My focus on self-reflection and things within my own control explains why I've found myself writing a sort of poetic personal code I call "[on being together](https://github.com/ntoll/being_together)".
 I'll make it a part of all my future coding projects (and encountering